 We’ve built it for high performance

 We have learned a lot from Kinvey customers who have put our SDKs through various demanding performance problems.
-As an example, one of our customers recently built an app for field service professionals who often spend days, even weeks on the road with poor or no network connection.
+For example, one of our backend as a service customers recently built an app for field service professionals who often spend days, even weeks on the road with poor or no network connection.
 The amount of data generated on the device and synchronized with the backend in one go is in the order of tens of thousands of entities per user.
 This presented several challenges to our PhoneGap SDK.

 Working with this customer, and with others who’ve had similar requirements, has led to many improvements in how our SDKs handle large volumes of data.
 We feel there’s a lot more we can do to improve the performance even further, but a few features in V3 are worth calling out: